MicahParks/keyfunc/README.md

 	  paired with `RefreshRateLimit` to prevent abuse.
 For an example, please see the `examples/recommended_options` directory.
 * A custom HTTP client can be used.
+* A custom HTTP request factory can be provided to create HTTP requests for the remote JWKS resource.
+For example, an HTTP header can be added to indicate a User-Agent.
 * A map of JWT key IDs (`kid`) to keys can be given and used for the `jwt.Keyfunc`.
 For an example, see the `examples/given` directory.
 * Custom cryptographic algorithms can be used.
 Make sure to